20 Different Types of Snakes in Louisiana

 by cricketsblog is licensed under CC BY 2.0

-They can frequently be spotted in city parks, farms, cemeteries, and suburban lawns and gardens since they are used to living around people.
+They are frequently spotted in city parks, farms, cemeteries, and suburban lawns and gardens because they are used to living around people.

 They enjoy grassy areas near freshwater sources, like ponds, lakes, ditches, and streams.
 However, it’s not necessary.

 When cornered or threatened, eastern garter snakes defend themselves.
-For instance, if you catch or disturb one frequently, it excretes and exudes an odorous musk from its glands.
+If you catch or disturb one frequently, it excretes and exudes an odorous musk from its glands.

 As a final option, these types of snakes in Louisiana frequently bite as well!

-The most typical prey items for the Eastern Garter Snake include fish, worms, salamanders, slugs, and toads.
+The Eastern Garter Snake’s most typical prey includes fish, worms, salamanders, slugs, and toads.

 They will, however, consume other insects and small animals they can subdue because they are incredibly opportunistic.